 Dividends are paid quarterly.
-Dividends declared were \$0.67 per share of Common Stock in fiscal 2015 and \$0.61 per share of Common Stock in fiscal 2014.
+Dividends declared were \$0.50 per share of Common Stock in fiscal 2016 and \$0.67 per share of Common Stock in fiscal 2015.

+In fiscal 2016, HP paid dividends of \$0.12 per share of Common Stock in each of the quarters.
 In fiscal 2015, HP paid dividends of \$0.16 per share of Common Stock in each of the first and second quarters and \$0.18 per share in each of the third and fourth quarters.
-In fiscal 2014, HP paid dividends of \$0.15 per share of Common Stock in each of the first and second quarters and

-\$0.16 per share in each of the third and fourth quarters.
 A stockholder's entitlement to dividends will not lapse while that stockholder remains a registered stockholder of the Company.
 There are no dividend restrictions in place for stockholders and no special procedures for the payment of dividends to non U.S. resident stockholders.
+Dividends are rounded, where necessary, to the nearest penny.